 A generalist is someone who possesses a wide range of knowledge and skills and is able to apply their competence across a vast range of areas within their expertise.
-Generalists can utilize a variety of different resources, perform different tasks and often have stronger communication skills and the ability to quickly acquire new knowledge.
+Generalists can utilize a variety of different resources, perform different tasks, and often have stronger communication skills and the ability to quickly acquire new knowledge.

-Hire a team of generalists (the term "generalist" usually refers to "full-stack developers" in IT industry) if the product you are developing requires a variety of different skills to be completed successfully.
+Hire a team of generalists (the term "generalist" usually refers to "full-stack developers" in the IT industry) if the product you are developing requires a variety of different skills to be completed successfully.

 In comparison, a specialist has a specific set of skills and techniques or a preferred single methodology.
 A specialist possesses a high level of expertise and the ability to use this methodology while solving complicated business problems in areas where greater attention is demanded.

 While working with software development teams, it is better to assemble a team of specialists, who are focused on a particular part of development, namely database specialists - for a database, Automation QA Engineer - for the automation test suite, Manual QA - for manual testing, etc.

 In a nutshell, it is a mix of both.
 This kind of team will focus specifically on areas where your project needs the most work and will handle additional tasks if the need arises.

 The answer depends on your business specialization and the project you’re working on.
 For software development teams, create a blend of specialists and generalists with a 3 to 1 or 75% to 25% ratio.